vivickysummer/gcnotes/addseaflux.md

 CH3I.to_netcdf('$HEMCO/CH3I/monthly/v202101/MONTHLY.OCEAN.CH3I.2010.Examined.nc')
 ```
 make sure your nc file is adhere to GEOS-Chem requirement, and go on to next step.\
-for more information, go to http://wiki.seas.harvard.edu/geos-chem/index.php/The_COARDS_netCDF_conventions_for_earth_science_data.
+for more information, see http://wiki.seas.harvard.edu/geos-chem/index.php/The_COARDS_netCDF_conventions_for_earth_science_data.

 ### 2. check species information in GEOS-Chem
-there is a file called **species_database.yml** in path **$GCClassic/src/GEOS-Chem/run/GEOS**, which is used to store species information used in GEOS-Chem.
+there is a file **species_database.yml** in path **$GCClassic/src/GEOS-Chem/run/GEOS**, which is used to store species information used in GEOS-Chem.
 ```
 cd $GCClassic/src/GEOS-Chem/run/GEOS
 vi species_database.yml
 ```
 you can find the detailed explanation for this file in http://wiki.seas.harvard.edu/geos-chem/index.php/Guide_to_species_in_GEOS-Chem \
-since henry law constant is need for seaflux computation, if it's not prepared for your species, you need to add by your own. \
+since **henry law constant** is need for seaflux computation, if it's not prepared for your species, you need to add by your own. \
-Once the henry law constant for your species is deployed, go on to next step.
+Once the **henry law constant** for your species is deployed, go on to next step.
 ### 3. change fortran source code
 ```
 cd $GCClassic/src/HEMCO/src/Extensions
 ls
 ```
-this directory is for the code of **Extensions** controlling emission other than those in **Core** Extensions.\
+this directory is for the code of **Extensions** controlling emission other than those in **base** Extensions.\
 you can find **hcox_seaflux_mod.F90** which is in charge of the seaflux emission of several species now.
 ```
 vi hcox_seaflux_mod.F90